srl-labs/wsl-containerlab/README.md

 2. Double click the `.wsl` file to install the distribution.

 > [!NOTE]
-> You may see an error that nested virtualization is not supported.
-See the
+> If you see an error that nested virtualization is not supported, see the
 > [vrnetlab](#vrnetlab-nested-virtualization) section below.

 3. From the start menu you can launch the distribution from a new 'Containerlab' shortcut which has been added.